jainvipin/tutorial/README.md

 ### Chapter 6: Connecting containers to external networks

-There are two ways to connect to the external networks:
+In this chapter, we explore ways to connect containers to the external networks

 #### 1. External Connectivity using Host NATing